Don Quijote (store): Malaysia

-On 19 March 2021, the first Don Don Donki store in Malaysia was opened in Lot 10 of Bukit Bintang, Kuala Lumpur.
-A second store was then opened on 9 December 2021 at Tropicana Gardens Mall in the Petaling Jaya district of Selangor, spanning across two levels of the mall.
-A third store opened on 15 January 2022 at Mitsui Shopping Park LaLaport mall located at Bukit Bintang City Centre.
-The store also announced that it plans to open 11 outlets by 2026.
+On 19 March 2021, the first Don Don Donki store in Malaysia was opened in Lot 10 of Bukit Bintang, Kuala Lumpur, branded as "Jonetz by Don Don Donki".
+A second store was opened on 9 December 2021 at Tropicana Gardens Mall in the Petaling Jaya district of Selangor; it was also the biggest outlet in Southeast Asia, spanning 42,243 sq ft across two levels of the mall.
+It closed permanently on 31 May 2023.
+A third store was set to open in 2022 at Mitsui Shopping Park LaLaport mall located at Bukit Bintang City Centre.
+However, the third store opened in Sunway Pyramid instead on 28 October 2022.
+The fourth store that opened was in Mid Valley Megamall on 31 January 2024.
+The fifth store was opened in NU Sentral on 14 June 2024.
+The company also planned to open up 11 new outlets by June 2024.

 Macau

 Don Don Donki opened its first store in Macau on 9 September 2021, at Fai Chi Kei.
+Don Don Donki also opened its store in Studio City located on the Cotai Strip in Macau on 2 February 2024.

 Guam

-After breaking ground in February 2020, Don Don Donki was expected to open on Guam in the village of Tamuning during September 2021.
-However, due to delays with visas for H-2B workers, cost increases, and building supply shortage the store is now expected to open around July or August 2023.
+After breaking ground in February 2020, Don Don Donki was expected to open on Guam in the village of Tamuning under the name Village of Donki in September 2021.
+It opened on 25 April 2024.